DannGlenn/catalogs/README.md

 ```bash
 npm start
 ```
-on both client and server(`sudo npm start` if fails)
+on both client and server(`sudo npm start` if nodemon watchers exceeded)

-5. On your browser, naviagte to http://localhost:3000/catalogs
+5. On your browser, navigate to http://localhost:3000/catalogs

 ## Notes